 Electric and Wood-Burning Saunas: Same Goal, Different Execution.

 If you read enough about sauna ventilation, you’ll quickly notice something confusing: even people who care deeply about “good saunas” disagree on vent placement.
 That isn't because anyone is careless.
-It is because electric and wood-burning saunas behave very differently.
+It is because electric and wood-burning saunas can behave very differently.
 Furthermore, every setup fluctuates based on the heater, airtightness, and daily conditions like wind and air pressure.
-Therefore, some experimentation is always needed.
+Therefore, ventilation often requires fine-tuning on-site.

-Much of the current understanding about sauna ventilation comes from Trumpkin’s Notes on Building a Sauna and Lassi Liikkanen’s - Secrets of Finnish Sauna Design book.
+Much of the current understanding about sauna ventilation comes from Trumpkin’s Notes on Building a Sauna and Lassi Liikkanen’s - The Secrets of Finnish Sauna Design book.
 If you are building a sauna, I strongly recommend checking them out.
-This post builds on that foundation, translating their principles into clear diagrams and practical design decisions for your build.
+This post builds on that foundation, translating their principles into clear diagrams and practical suggestions for your build.

 The most important distinction is simple: